Jharaju/laravel-react/elearning/README.md

-## First you need to create database, name as elearning and migrate all that tables.
+## First you need to create database, and make database configuration to .env and migrate all that tables.

-create user for user, member and admin to get access.
+create user as normal user, member and admin to get access.

+# Note : This is incomplete site and i created for my learning purpose and for testing, when i was new to web development or coding.